clubgamma/code-of-conduct/README.md

 ## Anticipated Behaviour
 The following ways of acting are expected and appealed of all community members:

-- Be friendly and patient
+- Be friendly and patient.
 - Your work will be utilized by other people and you in turn will depend on the work of others.
 - Any resolution you take will affect users and co-associate.
 So be considerate.
 - Since our code often rely on the work and help of others, we will be sure to furnish proper attribution.
 As members of the community, we agree to represent ourselves truthfully, claim only work that is our own, captivate honestly in all deeds.